 A huge leap towards ending the suffering of millions of waterbirds from lead poisoning has been taken following a momentous vote to ban lead shot in and around wetlands.

-The vote was made by EU Committee REACH, set up to specifically deal with chemical hazards.
-A total of 18 countries, which made up 90% of the votes, voted in support of the ban for a greener, healthier future for the environment, wildlife and people.
+The vote was made by members of the European Parliament, the majority voting in support of the ban for a greener, healthier future for the environment, wildlife and people.
+362 MEPs voted in favour of the ban, 292 against, and 39 abstained.

-This is a result that conservation charity WWT has campaigned long and hard for, alongside dedicated partners and supporters.
-Through their scientific research, they have developed a substantial body of evidence to alert hunters, policymakers and the public to the deadly effects of lead, worked tirelessly for international policy change, galvanised support from all sectors of society, and promoted a healthier non-toxic future.
+This is a result that WWT has campaigned long and hard for, alongside dedicated partners and supporters.
+Through our scientific research, we have developed a substantial body of evidence to alert hunters, policymakers and the public to the deadly effects of lead, worked tirelessly for international policy change, galvanised support from all sectors of society, and promoted a healthier non-toxic future.

 Dr Julia Newth, campaigner and Ecosystem Health and Social Dimensions Manager at WWT said: